 EXTENDED DAY OPTIONS

 Need flexibility with drop-off or pick-up times?
 Looking for a longer camp day?
-Have drop-off or pick-up anytime you need it to be, between the hours listed below.
-A $10 discount is offered for campers using both AM & PM Extended Day.
+We have options that extend the day earlier, later or both.
+A $40 discount is offered for campers using both AM & PM Extended Day.